It’s November, which means the John Lewis Christmas advert is on the way

 The John Lewis Christmas advert is as eagerly anticipated as the holiday celebration itself.
 The nation prepares every year to catch a glimpse of the festive ad on TV, which often showcases moving themes accompanied by a hit song that will pull on your heart strings.

-Whilst other brands including Marks and Spencers have already launched their Christmas advert which starred iconic British comedy duo Dawn French and Jennifer Saunders, little is know about when the John Lewis advert is going to drop and what the theme or song could be.
+Whilst other brands including Marks and Spencers and Lidl already releasing theirs, there is little is know about when the John Lewis advert is going to drop and what the theme or song could be.

+Last year’s advert, Unexpected Guest was released on Thursday 4 November and followed the story of space traveller Skye, who crash landed in the woods near the home of 14-year-old Nathan.

 Here’s everything we know so far about the John Lewis Christmas advert 2022.